What does a Language Teacher do?

 “effective and incredibly fun method to work and learn with.”

 Frequently asked questions about the role and responsibilities of language teachers

 A language teacher instructs students on the fundamentals of a specific language.
-A typical day of a language teacher includes preparing course and classroom materials, assigning homework, grading papers and tests, and creating individualized plans for students with special requirements.
-Language teachers also organize a schedule across different locations.
+A typical day of a language teacher includes preparing course and classroom materials, assigning homework, grading papers and tests, and creating individualised plans for students with special requirements.
+Language teachers also organise a schedule across different locations.